Neretva

 The Neretva ([něreːtʋa], Неретва), also known as Narenta, is one of the largest rivers of the eastern part of the Adriatic basin.
-Four HE power-plants with large dams (higher than 150,5 metres) provide flood protection, power and water storage.
-It is recognized for its natural environment and diversity of its landscape.
+Four hydroelectric power plants with large dams (higher than 15 metres) provide flood protection, electricity and water storage.
+The Neretva is recognized for its natural environment and diverse landscapes.

 Freshwater ecosystems have suffered from an increasing population and the associated development pressures.
 One of the most valuable natural resources of Bosnia and Herzegovina and Croatia is its freshwater resource, contained by an abundant wellspring and clear rivers.
 Situated between the major regional rivers (Drina river on the east, Una river on the west and the Sava river) the Neretva basin contains the most significant source of drinking water.

 The Neretva is notable among rivers of the Dinaric Alps region, especially regarding its diverse ecosystems and habitats, flora and fauna, cultural and historic heritage.

 Its name has been suggested to come from the Indo-European root *ner, meaning "to dive".
 The same root is seen in the Serbo-Croatian root "roniti".

 Geography and hydrology

-The Neretva flows through Bosnia and Herzegovina and Croatia until reaching the Adriatic Sea.
+The Neretva flows through Bosnia and Herzegovina and Croatia before reaching the Adriatic Sea.
 It is the largest karst river in the Dinaric Alps in the eastern part of the Adriatic basin/watershed.
 Its total length is 225 km, of which 208 km are in Bosnia and Herzegovina, while the final 22 km are in the Dubrovnik-Neretva County of Croatia.